 Korg M3 keys are shared by Korg Kronos 61 and Kronos X61, Hammond XB2 and probably other Suzuki hammon products.
 Also some technics keyboards have them.
 I have all keys at 7.00 each and 14.00 for top C prime.
 Ordering Instructions

 Korg Poly keys fit MonoPoly, PolySix, Poly61, Poly800, RK-100, Kawai SX-210/240, and MemoryMoog, and Oberheim OB-8 (OB8) after first few I hear which still used Pratt-Read.
-Also Akai AX60 and later SCI are nearly identical and can be substituted in a pinch.
-The DS-8 above is weighted and has a slightly shorter and narrower hook (the poly one actually sticks out sideways at the bottom causing it to interfere with certain situations I'm told).
-Check stock. $5 each and $18.00 for prime end key when available.
+Some SCI Six Trak also use this key at least.
+They may have changed production at some point since I had SixTrak listed with MultiTrak keys below.
+(The Akai AX60 and later SCI are nearly identical and can be substituted in a pinch with some modification I'm told) The DS-8 above is weighted and has a slightly shorter and narrower hook (the poly one actually sticks out sideways at the bottom causing it to interfere with certain situations I'm told).
+Check stock. $5 each except A is $7 and $18.00 for prime end key when available.
 Ordering Instructions.
 Trouble with bad key contacts?
 Check the good news below!

 Korg X3 keys.
 Appears identical to Yamaha Ridged keys below.
 However recipient of some of these tells me he had to do a slight mod with xacto knife to make springs set in deeper.
 When back end cracks I've gotten by super gluing the pieces back together and searing the edges of the crack with a hot soldering iron though.
 See Yamaha ridged keys below.